bmunoz89/alfred-wf-bluetooth-manager/README.md

 - `bd`: Disconnect the default device
 - `bcs`: Select the device you would like to connect to
 - `bds`: Select the device you would like to disconnect to
+- `bm`: Allows to turn bluetooth on and off, and the same for updates of the workflow

 Besides that, you can add shortcuts into the preferences 👌🏽